rderooy/dosbox-x-wiki/Home.md

 * Support for features such as overscan border and stereo swapping
 * Various patches such as font, DBCS and Ctrl-Break patch

 Note: Some features such as support for saving/loading states and running ROM BIOS images are currently experimental.
-For example, at this time the ROM BIOS image loading feature will only work for custom code and assembly experiments.

 ### Running and Configuring DOSBox-X

 After you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
 You will see an emulated DOS command line inside the DOSBox-X window within a few seconds.
 Unlike MS-DOS, where you usually see either C:\\> or A:\\> as the DOS prompt when it finishes booting, at the beginning you will get a Z:\\> when DOSBox-X loads.
-This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS Compatible environment.
+This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS compatible environment.
 These are DOSBox-X's emulated DOS's external commands.
 You can check the **DOSBox-X's Supported Commands** section below for more information about them.

 If you want to access other drives such as the C: drive, you have to make your directories available as drives in DOSBox-X.  There are two ways to do this: